sere237/SJF-vs-Priority/README.md

 - The simulator does not support I/O bursts or context switch overhead
 - Gantt chart is static (not animated)
 - Results table requires scrolling when process count is high
-- Must be launched via command line with `-Duser.language=en` flag on Arabic-locale machines

 ---